nk2655/DA_Project_3_Data-Wrangling-with-mongoDB-openStreetMap/README.md

 # Data-Wrangling-with-mongoDB-OpenStreetMap

 ### Description of Project
-• Downloaded map of San Jose from https://www.openstreetmap.org and used data munging techniques to clean the OpenStreetMap data.
+• Downloaded map of San Jose from https://www.openstreetmap.org and used data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for San Jose.
 • Technologies Used: pandas, re, ET, pymongo, json

 ### Run Instruction